maddenp/ddts/README.md

 The system ensures the minimum necessary activity.
 For example, only one build is made on behalf of any number of run configurations sharing the same build type; only one run from an output-identical set contributes its output to the baseline image, when one is being generated; and only the builds and runs necessary to satisfy the top-level suite configuration are performed.
 The code leverages concurrency for faster results, and tries to respect end users by confining verbose activity traces to a log file and printing only comparatively terse progress messages to the console.

-The system is adapted to a specific tested code and runtime platform by providing implementations of a set of methods in _library.rb_.
+The system is adapted to a specific tested code and runtime platform by providing implementations of a set of methods in library.rb.

 A simple example implementation (numerical integration using the trapezoid rule) is provided in the ex directory, along with configuration files and a full set of definitions in ex/library.rb.
 In a Bourne-family shell, run `DDTSCONF=ex ddts ex_suite` to run the example suite.
 GNU `tar` and an MPI installation providing `mpif90` and `mpirun` are required.